EngKe/terrafom-kubernetes/README.md

     backup.sh -> This script backups postgresql data

-    database-infrastructures.sh -> This script makes backup.sh, redis-test.sh and postgresql.sh executable and provides to run backup.sh every day
+    database-infrastructures.sh -> This script makes backup.sh, redis-test.sh and postgresql.sh executable and provides to run backup.sh every day at 1 am.

-    port-forward.sh -> This script allows to users connect PostgreSQL and Redis outside Kubernetes with port-forward after all pods are ready
+    port-forward.sh -> This script allows to users connect PostgreSQL and Redis outside Kubernetes with port-forward after all pods are ready.

-    port-forward.service -> This file includes service configuration for script port-foward.sh
+    port-forward.service -> This file includes service configuration for script port-foward.sh.

-    connect-outside-k8s.sh -> This script enables port-forward.service
+    connect-outside-k8s.sh -> This script enables port-forward.service.

     postgresql-test.sh -> This script chechks postgresql wheter accepting connections from 127.0.0.1:5432 or not.
 If it is accepting connections, the output will be "127.0.0.1:5432 - accepting connections".
 To run the test run the command "./postgresql-test.sh" after logged vagrnat VM.